3gstudent/Windows-EventLog-Bypass/README.md

 # Windwos-EventLog-Bypass
-Use subProcessTag Value From TEB to detect the threads
+Use subProcessTag Value From TEB to identify Event Log Threads

 Learn from: